JamshedAli18/Data-Preprocessing-Scikit-learn/README.md

 **Encoding categorical variables:** Converting text labels into numbers so models can understand them.

 **Splitting the data:** Dividing your data into training and testing sets to evaluate model performance.

+**Making Pipelines** Making pipelines in order to reduce the redunduncy in code and preparing the model for production purpose